 Diavik mines diamond ore bodies, commonly called kimberlite pipes.
 The pipes, located in shallow waters of Lac de Gras, are small compared to the world average, but they contain a higher than average content of attractive, high quality, and readily marketable diamonds.

 To safely access the pipes, Diavik constructs dikes allowing the overlying waters to be removed temporarily.
 Diavik completed the first dike encircling the A154 North and A154 South pipes, and virtually all of the physical plant in 2002.
-Construction of a second dike, the A418 dike, began during the summer of 2005.
+Construction of a second dike, the A418 dike, began during the summer of 2005, and was completed in 2007.
+Mining at A154 and A418 went underground in 2013 and A21 was completed in 2018.

 For more information about Diavik, visit www.diavik.com